-Good power saws are an important part of what, for me, makes it possible to enjoy woodworking.
+Good power saws make woodworking even more enjoyable for me.
 They provide fast, accurate, clean cuts that require minimal follow-up work.

 The table saw is a central tool in a woodworking shop with power tools.
 My first benchtop table saw was a cheap one; it always scared me half to death as I never felt totally in control when I was using it.
 Since then I've had three more table saws, each a step better and safer than the previous.
 Based on that experience, I can definitely recommend getting the best one you can afford, and, if possible, getting the last one you'll ever need as your first one.

-In my opinion, the absolute best bet for this tool is a SawStop.
-It's a beautifully made machine (I heard Charles Neil call it a "sawing instrument" in one of his videos), and features an amazing safety device for what can be the most dangerous tool in a workshop: a brake that instantly stops and drops the blade if it's touched while running.
+In my opinion, the absolute best bet for this tool is a SawStop⩘ .
+It's a beautifully made machine (in one of his videos, Charles Neil calls it a "sawing instrument," and I think that's spot on).
+Equally importantly, it features an amazing safety device for what can be the most dangerous tool in a workshop⩘ : a brake that instantly stops and drops the blade⩘ if it's touched while running.
 While the saw is expensive, one prevented accident could make it the best bargain ever.
 They now have a smaller cabinet saw (the one I have) and a contractor model, which are both more within reach for a hobbyist than their original industrial cabinet saw.
-And the build quality is as good or better than any other saw I've seen.
+The build quality is as good or better than any other saw I've seen.

 It seems like I end up tweaking every tool in my shop.
 With this one, the first thing I did was to fit a piece of oak trim along the left table edge.
 The cast iron top is nicely finished, but I found the left edge a bit sharp, especially the corners, so I added trim that has beveled edges matching the way the table top's front and rear edges are finished.